A note on names

 *Namesis: someone famous with the same or a similar name who destroys your ability to do Google searches on yourself.

 I received my PhD in social anthropology in 2000 at James Cook University in Australia and have held previous academic appointments in anthropology departments at the University of Northern Colorado, Macquarie University in Australia and the University of British Columbia.
-After taking a year off to complete an intensive Master of Publishing at Simon Fraser University, I joined the Centre for Research in Evolutionary, Social and Interdisciplinary Anthropology (CRESIDA) in the Department of Life Sciences at the University of Roehampton in London in January 2018.
+After taking a year off to complete an intensive Master of Publishing at Simon Fraser University, I joined the Anthropology Programme in the Department of Life Sciences at the University of Roehampton in London in January 2018.

 I developed this website after leaving Academia.edu (you can read the reasons for my departure here), because I wanted a space where people could freely access my work, but one in which I had control over its form and content—i.e., where I'm not subject to the whim of commercial imperatives (or, for that matter, institutional ones).